NHL free agents following NBA path in picking destinations | Taiwan News

 "It was nice getting courted by all these teams, and I felt bad saying, 'Hey I'm going back to San Jose,' but that's where my heart is and that's where I'm happy," Thornton said.

+Justin Williams and his wife bought a house near Raleigh, North Carolina, before signing a $9 million, two-year deal to go back to the Hurricanes.
+Ryan Miller called it "pretty ideal" to sign a $4 million, two-year contract in Anaheim, close to Hollywood where actress wife Noureen DeWulf needs to be often for her work.

-Familiarity with Nashville and coach Peter Laviolette led Scott Hartnell to return to the Predators one a $1 million, one-year deal, after playing his first six NHL seasons with them.
+Familiarity with Nashville and coach Peter Laviolette led Scott Hartnell to return to the Predators on a $1 million, one-year deal, after playing his first six NHL seasons with them.

 "Absolutely love coming back to Nashville," Hartnell said.
 "I wish it was October already."